SOS Children's Village Pakse

-YSOS Children's Village Pakse offers various programmes to support the local population.
+YSOS Children's Village Pakse offers various programs to support the local population.
 Children who can no longer live with their families and need long-term loving care can move into one of the 14 SOS families, where they grow up with their sisters and brothers and are looked after by the SOS mothers.

-Up to 100 children from both the SOS families and from the neighbourhood can attend the SOS Kindergarten.
+Up to 100 children from both the SOS families and from the neighborhood can attend the SOS Kindergarten.
 As the children spend time together, they become friends.
 The provision of day-care is particularly valued by those parents who receive training or go to work - they know that their children are being cared for by professionals.
 As children grow older they can go to the SOS Hermann Gmeiner School which provides students with both a primary and a secondary education.
 There is a canteen at the school so that children can get a daily nutritious meal.

-When children are ready to move out of the SOS families they can join the SOS Youth Programme.
+When children are ready to move out of the SOS families they can join the SOS Youth Program.
 They live here while they attend further education, receive training or start their working lives.
 With the help of professionals the young people are encouraged to develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.